gtonkinhill/rhierbaps/README.md

 ![](inst/vignette-supp/unnamed-chunk-15-1.png)

-Finnaly, we can inspect the log marginal likelihoods given for each level.
+Finally, we can inspect the log marginal likelihoods given for each level.

 ``` r
 hb.results$lml.list